 - Sunlight

-- Swimming (i.e. the pool, a sea, lake, river, etc.)
+- Swimming (so the pool, a sea, lake, river, etc.)

 - Cuddling with your pets

-- The sauna, Turkish bath, etc.
+- The sauna, Turkish steam bath, etc.

-- The solarium
+- The tanning bed

-- Touching your tattoo with unwashed hands
+- Touching your tattoo with unwashed Hands

 - Letting others touch your tattoo